Scuba Diving Regulator Buyers Guide

 Location and Number of HP/IP ports.
-These determine your options to refine your hose routing and, consequent, streamlining in the water.
-This is especially important for technical, cave and wreck divers…. but also something regular open water divers can also consider as an improvement to their off-the-shelf regulator.
+These determine your options to refine your hose routing and, consequently, streamline them.
+This is especially important for technical, cave and wreck divers; but also something regular open water divers can also consider as an improvement to their off-the-shelf regulator.
 It is also important if you are planning to use a pressure sensor/transmitter, rather than a mechanical SPG.

 DIN or Yoke.
 DIN is generally considered safer and more reliable.
 Yoke offers fewer headaches when travelling to dive; as many dive centres only offer yoke valve cylinders.
 You can buy adapters for DIN-to-Yoke conversion.

 Ambidextrous 2nd Stages.
 These work when routed from either left or right side.
-There is no ‘upside-down’ issues with them.
+There are no ‘upside-down’ issues with them.
 This is particularly beneficial if sharing air in an emergency.

 Flow Control Knob.
 Some regulators come with a 2nd stage adjustment that influences the work of breathing (or ‘cracking pressure’).
 These allow instant adjustment for personal preferences.
-Some also have a ‘de-tuning’ adjustment which creates a vortex inside the 2nd stage and lowers risk of free-flow (especially on water entry/at-the-surface).
+Some also have a ‘de-tuning’ adjustment which creates a vortex inside the 2nd stage and lowers the risk of free flow (especially on water entry/at the surface).

-Color and Trend.
+Colour and Trend.
 Yes, this is also a factor for some divers… and there’s nothing wrong with that.
 Some manufacturers offer 2nd stage faceplates in different colours (like pink, for instance).
-Some look cool and modern; others more retro or basic….. or even cheap and plastic.
+Some look cool and modern; others are more retro or basic; or even cheap and plastic.